rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

                   )
               # Substitute these example groups with your own groups.

-Please see :ref:`Required SAML attributes<required-mapping-ug>` for a detailed breakdown of each section of the YAML configuration.
+See :ref:`Required SAML attributes<required-mapping-ug>` for a detailed breakdown of each section of the YAML configuration.

 Be sure to validate and modify the following items in your policy |amp|: